DONATE

 Director of Operations

-Jason Ellis serves as Director of Operations at My Father’s Arrows, providing steady leadership, spiritual guidance, and hands-on oversight for the daily life of the ministry.
-With 25 years of experience as a Registered Nurse, Jason brings calm discernment, practical wisdom, and a servant’s heart into every area of responsibility.
+Jason Ellis serves as Director of Operations at My Father’s Arrows, providing leadership, spiritual guidance, and hands-on oversight of the ministry’s daily operations.
+A Registered Nurse with more than 25 years of medical experience, Jason brings calm discernment, practical wisdom, and a servant’s heart to every area of responsibility.

-Throughout 28 years of marriage and foster-adoptive parenting, Jason has faithfully helped lead a large family, welcoming children from hard places into the safety of their home.
-His leadership has been marked by consistency, strength, and quiet faithfulness.
-He understands the value of structure, accountability, and steady presence in a child’s life.
+More importantly, he is a devoted husband, father, and shepherd to the children entrusted to My Father’s Arrows.
+Through 28 years of marriage and foster-adoptive parenting, Jason has helped lead a large family, welcoming children from difficult circumstances into the safety and stability of their home.
+His leadership is marked by consistency, strength, accountability, and quiet faithfulness.

-Jason also serves as a spiritual leader within the ministry.
-He regularly teaches and disciples the children, sharing biblical truth with clarity and conviction.
-When traveling to churches, he ministers alongside his family, calling others to live out the Gospel through faithful stewardship of vulnerable children.
+He also serves as a spiritual leader within the ministry, regularly teaching and discipling children while sharing biblical truth with clarity and conviction.
+Alongside his family, he ministers in churches and encourages others to serve vulnerable children through faithful Christian stewardship.

-An outdoorsman at heart, Jason can often be found hunting, fishing, practicing archery, or working the land — usually with one of his children at his side.
-He believes time, skill, and shared work build character and connection.
+An avid outdoorsman, Jason enjoys hunting, fishing, archery, and working the land—often with one of his children by his side.
+He believes that shared experiences, practical skills, and meaningful work help build both character and connection.

-Jason’s life reflects what My Father’s Arrows stands for: protection, provision, discipleship, and unwavering commitment to the next generation.
+Jason’s life reflects the mission of My Father’s Arrows: providing protection, provision, discipleship, and steadfast commitment to the next generation.

 Angela Kinder